-Students are advised to stay home if suffering from active illness in order to protect other students and staff from possible virus/disease transmission.
-Students should remain at home until their illness has resolved and they have been fever free for the past 24 hours without the use of an antipyretic medication.
+Students are advised to stay home if they are feeling ill in order to protect other students and staff from possible virus/disease transmission.
+Students should remain at home until their illness has fully resolved and they have been fever free for the past 24 hours without the use of fever-reducing medication.
+Students who have been vomiting should not return until they are vomit free for 24 hours and have kept solid food in.
 If a student is absent for three consecutive days, it is mandatory that he/she presents a physician’s note indicating that the child has been seen and that it is safe to return to school.
 This will allow the absences to be marked as excused and reassure the school community that every effort to minimize the transmission of treatable contagious diseases is being made.
 Parents must document all absences by writing a note and sending it with their child, or emailing it to our Registrar, Mrs. Chavez or our Principal Mr. Mashburn

 Illness/Injury at School

 When a student becomes ill or injured during the school day, a pass to the nurse’s office must be obtained from the current teacher.
 The nurse will triage and assess, and call the parent if necessary to discuss the best response to the situation.
 The nurse will make every effort to keep children in school with the exception of vomiting, fever, or obvious communicable illness.
 If a student returns to the clinic on multiple occasions with no illness/injury found, the parent will be called and notified as a courtesy.
 Students should report any injuries occurring during a school day to their teacher as soon as possible and sent to the nurse’s office.
 It should be noted that the student’s family health insurance plan is the primary coverage for school-related illness and injury.

 Vision, hearing, scoliosis & acanthosis nigracans will be conducted throughout the year.